Dashboard

 Step 2 – Sketches & Comparative Analysis

-• I analyzed comparable Dashboards, info-graphics and other the presentations displaying critical information like AirBnB, Google Analytics, Google+, Facebook Analytics, Lynda, LikedIn Learning, and different CRM's.
+I analyzed comparable dashboards, infographics, and critical information presentations, including Airbnb, Google Analytics, Google+, Facebook Analytics, Lynda, LinkedIn Learning, and various CRMs.

 • Reviewed use cases and researched best practices, patterns, and guidelines.

-• Used whiteboards and lo-fi sketches to present, iterate and brainstorm requirements for both the web (browsers) and the mobile apps (tablets, phones, and smart devices).
+• Used whiteboards and low-fidelity sketches to brainstorm and iterate on requirements for web (desktop) and mobile apps (tablets, phones, and smart devices).

 Step 3 – Wireframes

-• Created wire-frames to describe the Dashboard interactions, states, and errors.
+• Created wireframes to define dashboard architecture, flow, interactions, states, and errors.

-• Collaborated with teams to share, complement and go over design ideas.
+• Collaborated with teams to review, refine, and align on design ideas.

 Step 4 – Visual Design

-• Created visuals for the Dashboard screens, asset libraries, state options, and interactions.
+• Designed high-fidelity visuals for dashboards, including asset libraries, state options, and interactions.

 • Reviewed visuals with the Senior Visual Designer.

-• Helped creating interactive presentations for investors and stakeholders demos.
+• Assisted in creating interactive presentations for investor and stakeholder demos.

 Step 5 – Interactive Prototypes

-• Created clickable prototypes to facilitate communication with engineers and stakeholders.
+• Developed clickable prototypes to facilitate communication with engineers and stakeholders.

 • Collaborated with engineers to troubleshoot issues and solve problems.